ggoodkey/ggoodkey.github.io/README.md

 ### Data Validation
 Data that you input into a NyckelDB object is validated before it is saved, at a minimum, by verifying that it is either a String, Number, or Boolean value.
-All data *must* fall into one of the three categories.
+All data *must* fall into one of these three categories.
 Other types of data, such as Objects and Arrays are not allowed in a NyckelDB and will throw an error.
 The data type for each column in the table is specified on creation of the table.

 Within these 3 general types of data are many more subtypes.